 Requires Earth Affinity I and GM permission.

-Robotic Body Defensive You have a robotic body.
+Robotic Body Miscellaneous You have a robotic body.

 • Galvanic Metabolism: You do not eat, sleep, or breathe, and you can exist in vacuum without issues, but you require 1 charged power cell per 18 hours of operation.